qxcodefup/p5/fun_programming.md

 }
 ```

-## 07. Random lines with random colors
+## 07. Animate horizontal lines, use a variable

 ```js
 function setup(){